ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 {{% fig "staten-island/1835-02-21-charles-pine" "700" /%}}

-Charles lists himself as a merchant in Castleton in the 1850 Federal census, and James Hillyer lives with the Pine family, as a clerk in Charles' store.
+Charles lists himself as a merchant in Castleton in the 1850 Federal census, and James Hillyer lives with the Pine family, as a clerk, presumably in Charles' store.

 {{% fig "staten-island/1850-us-census-castleton" "400" /%}}